 Each candidate for baptism in the Episcopal Church is to be sponsored by one or more baptized persons, or godparents, who speak on behalf of candidates for baptism who are infants or younger children who cannot speak for themselves at the Presentation and Examination of the Candidates.

-Baptism is especially appropriate at the Easter Vigil, the Day of Pentecost, All Saint's Day or the Sunday following, and the Feast of the Baptism of our Lord (the First Sunday after the Epiphany).
+Baptism is especially appropriate at the Easter Vigil, the Day of Pentecost, All Saint's Day (the Sunday following) and the Feast of the Baptism of our Lord (the First Sunday after the Epiphany).

 Baptisms will NOT be conducted on Christmas Eve.

-The sacramental rite in which the candidates "express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop" (Book of Common Prayer, pg.
-860)
+This is the sacramental rite in which the candidates "express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop" (Book of Common Prayer, pg.
+860).